kukuu/integration/system-design-architecture-for-digital-platforms.md

 ![image](https://github.com/kukuu/integration/assets/10147828/116fd731-8f01-4c0b-9f95-ed02d7bc726c)

+## Software  Design Pattern

+### The Constructor Design Pattern

+The Constructor Design Pattern is a creational pattern used in software design to create objects by defining a constructor method in a class.
+It provides a blueprint for creating objects with specific properties and behaviors.
+This pattern is particularly useful when you want to ensure that an object is created with all the necessary attributes initialized properly.
+It promotes encapsulation and helps in managing object creation complexity, making it a fundamental part of object-oriented design and ensuring that objects are consistent and correctly configured from the start.

+### The Module Design Pattern

+JavaScript modules are the most prevalently used design patterns for keeping particular pieces of code independent of other components, and consistent.
+This provides loose coupling to support well-structured code.

+For those that are familiar with object-oriented languages, modules are JavaScript "classes".
+One of the many advantages of classes is encapsulation - protecting states and behaviors from being accessed from other classes.
+The module pattern allows for public and private (plus the lesser-know protected and privileged) access levels.

+Modules should be Immediately-Invoked-Function-Expressions (IIFE) to allow for private scopes - that is, a closure that protect variables and methods.

+#### Revealing Module Pattern

+A variation of the module pattern is called the Revealing Module Pattern.
+The purpose is to maintain encapsulation and reveal certain variables and methods returned in an object literal.
+The direct implementation looks like this.

+### Prototype Design Pattern

+ The Prototype design pattern relies on the JavaScript prototypical inheritance.
+The prototype model is used mainly for creating objects in performance-intensive situations.

+ The objects created are clones (shallow clones) of the original object that are passed around.
+One use case of the prototype pattern is performing an extensive database operation to create an object used for other parts of the application.
+If another process needs to use this object, instead of having to perform this substantial database operation, it would be advantageous to clone the previously created object.

+ To clone an object, a constructor must exist to instantiate the first object.
+Next, by using the keyword prototype variables and methods bind to the object's structure.
+Let's look at a basic example.

+### Revealing Prototype Pattern

+Similar to Module pattern, the Prototype pattern also has a revealing variation.
+The Revealing Prototype Pattern provides encapsulation with public and private members since it returns an object literal.

+### Observer Design Pattern

+There are many times when one part of the application changes, other parts needs to be updated.
+In AngularJS, if the $scope object updates, an event can be triggered to notify another component.
+The observer pattern incorporates just that - if an object is modified it broadcasts to dependent objects that a change has occurred.

+Another prime example is the model-view-controller (MVC) architecture; The view updates when the model changes.
+One benefit is decoupling the view from the model to reduce dependencies.

+### Publish/Subscribe

+The Publish/Subscribe pattern, however, uses a topic/event channel that sits between the objects wishing to receive notifications (subscribers) and the object firing the event (the publisher).
+This event system allows code to define application-specific events that can pass custom arguments containing values needed by the subscriber.
+The idea here is to avoid dependencies between the subscriber and publisher.

+Subscribers in the publish/subscribe pattern are notified through some messaging medium, but observers are notified by implementing a handler similar to the subject.

+In AngularJS, a subscriber 'subscribes' to an event using $on('event', callback), and a publisher 'publishes' an event using $emit('event', args) or $broadcast('event', args).

+### Singleton

+A Singleton only allows for a single instantiation, but many instances of the same object.
+The Singleton restricts clients from creating multiple objects, after the first object created, it will return instances of itself.

+Finding use cases for Singletons is difficult for most who have not yet used it prior.
+One example is using an office printer.
+If there are ten people in an office, and they all use one printer, ten computers share one printer (instance).
+By sharing one printer, they share the same resources.

+In AngularJS, Singletons are prevalent, the most notable being services, factories, and providers.
+Since they maintain state and provides resource accessing, creating two instances defeats the point of a shared service/factory/provider.

+Race conditions occur in multi-threaded applications when more than one thread tries to access the same resource.
+Singletons are susceptible to race conditions, such that if no instance were initialized first, two threads could then create two objects instead of returning and instance.
+This defeats the purpose of a singleton.
+Therefore, developers must be privy to synchronization when implementing singletons in multithreaded applications.

 ## Basic Programming Principles Programmers Should Follow

 1. SOLID -The SOLID principles are a set of five design principles in software engineering that aim to create more maintainable, robust, flexible, extensible, and understandable code for object-oriented software systems and solve particular problems that might arise while developing software systems.
 Each principle focuses on a specific aspect of software design and encourages practices that lead to modular and well-structured code.
 The five SOLID principles are: